themanyone/whisper_dictation/README.md

 Try saying:
 - Computer, open terminal.
-- Computer, open a web browser.
+- Computer, go to <website>.com.
 - Computer, search the web for places to eat.
+(Browser need not be open).
+- Computer, open a web browser. (opens the default homepage).
 - Page up.
 - Page down.
 - Undo that.